Here are some of the questions I get asked all the time:

 Ionization by itself uses high voltage to negatively charge airborne particles.
 Since pure ionizers capture no particles, charged particles are simply released into the room where they tend to attach to surfaces.
 This means that ionizers may only have a temporary effect of eliminating particles from the air.
 The EPA also draws attention to the fact that these charged particles when inhaled may have a higher propensity to get trapped in our lungs and become harmful to our lungs.

-6. Ease of changing filters: In your enthusiasm in buying an air cleaner do not forget to pay attention to how easy or difficult it is to change filters.
+6. Ease of changing filters: In your enthusiasm in buying an air purifier do not forget to pay attention to how easy or difficult it is to change filters.
 Some machines are so complicated that you are tempted to give up on them entirely [we even sent one back to the factory to change filters we got so confused].

-7. Separate filters: The better air cleaners will have a prefilter, hepa filter and carbon filter [for odors and gases].
+7. Separate filters: The better air purifiers will have a prefilter, hepa filter and carbon filter [for odors and gases].
 Having a prefilter will extend the life of your hepa filter.
 If the three filters are combined, which is cheaper to manufacture, you will need to replace the filters more often.
 This means that the filters are not changed at the optimal interval.
 For instance , a gas filter will normally need replacing months, if not years, before a hepa filter needs replacing.

 A. Granular activated carbon